SudoMakeMeASandwichDE/ollama-cli/README.md

 NO OFFICIAL OLLAMA PRODUCT

-This product was crated with the hope to be helpful but comes WITHOUT ANY WARRANTY
+ollama-cli is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.